numba/numba/docs/source/cuda/overview.rst

 Supported GPUs
 --------------

+Numba supports CUDA-enabled GPUs with Compute Capability 3.5 or greater.
+Support for devices with Compute Capability less than 5.3 is deprecated, and will be removed in a future Numba release.

-Numba supports CUDA-enabled GPUs with Compute Capability 5.3 or greater.
-These include (but are not limited to):
+Devices with Compute Capability 5.3 or greater include (but are not limited to):

 - Embedded platforms: NVIDIA Jetson Nano, TX1, TX2, Xavier NX, AGX Xavier, AGX Orin.